tjFogarty/tj-ie/src/site/posts/client-side-search-with-algolia.md

 Or maybe I ruined it.
 Nam facilis doloribus?
 Essentially you can then tell Algolia which parts of your posts it can search on.
 This can be the title, some content, tags, categories etc&#8230; and you can weight them by importance.
 So a query matching one of your post titles would bump that result to the top over a match in the content of another post.
 In the API section of the Algolia dashboard you'll find your Application ID, your Search-Only API Key, and your Admin API Key.
 If you're using a CMS or framework with an Algolia integration available, there will be spaces for you to enter these.
 You can also restrict HTTP referers to ensure search will only work on the domains of your choice.

-<h2 id="the-code">The Code <a class="anchor" href="#the-code" title="The Code">#" %}</h2>
+## The Code

-I'll be using the {% external-link "https://github.com/algolia/algoliasearch-client-javascript", "JavaScript search client" %}, and more specifically the lite client which limits the usage to search only, which will do the job.
+I'll be using the [JavaScript search client](https://github.com/algolia/algoliasearch-client-javascript), and more specifically the lite client which limits the usage to search only, which will do the job.
 It'll also save on file size.

 Let's install it: